ktfleming/rhc/README.md

 # A theme to use to color JSON output.
 See below for more details.
 theme = "~/rhc/one-half-light.tmTheme"

+# Another way to sepcify a theme
+# theme = "base16-ocean.dark"

 # Various color settings.
 See below for more details.
 [colors]
 default_fg = "blue"